debuxed/umac/README.md

 For the Tor-Proxy version of SUMAC, there are a few prerequisites.

+1. tor (duh!): You can find tutorials on OS-specific Tor installation around the web.
+Check https://torproject.org

-1. stem: `pip install stem`, it is a python module for controlling Tor through a Python script.
+2. stem: `pip install stem`, it is a python module for controlling Tor through a Python script.
 Necessary for changing IPs after every check.
 If you don't have pip installed, the package name for it should be `python-pip`.

-2. Configuration: In lines with comments "CHANGEME", you must update values to reflect your Tor installation.
+3. Configuration: In lines with comments "CHANGEME", you must update values to reflect your Tor installation.
 This is currently only the Tor control port and passphrase.
 Both can be found in the /etc/tor/torrc file (or other Tor config file on non-n*x)

-3. A decent understanding of Tor (a.k.a. not spamming issues "why is it not a stable 3 seconds per check?!? wtf?!?")
+4. A decent understanding of Tor (a.k.a. not spamming issues "why is it not a stable 3 seconds per check?!? wtf?!?")